sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 Traditional loops don’t help us understand what the code is doing until we read the whole thing.

-When using array methods, we’re separating the “what” (our data) from the “how” (how to loop over it and what to do on each iteration), and the “how to loop over” isn’t obscuring “what to do on each iteration”.
+When we use array methods, we separate the “what” (our data) from the “how” (how to loop over it and what to do on each iteration), and the “how to loop over” isn’t obscures “what to do on each iteration”.
 In traditional loops, everything is mixed together, and we need to spend extra time writing and reading loop mechanics, which are abstracted away by array methods with meaningful names.

 I> We talk about the separation of “what” and “how” in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.